Donadea: Forest Park

 Donadea Forest Park was opened in 1981 and is currently managed by Coillte.
 The Park comprises approximately 2.43 km2 of mixed woodland.
 It was part of the old Aylmer family estate.
 The last of the Aylmers, Miss Caroline died in 1935 leaving the property to the Church of Ireland, who in turn sold it to the State.
 There are many historical features including the remains of the castle, walled gardens, church, tower, ice house, boat house and Lime Tree Avenue.
 There is also a 2.3 ha lake with ducks and other birds and a wonderful display of water-lilies in the summer.
 Walled streams form part of the drainage of the park.

 There are many different walks through the forest, including the 5 km Aylmer loop, the lake walk (wheelchair accessible) and a nature trail with stops.
 A small café serves light refreshments and is open year round.
 The park is a designated National Heritage Area.

 There is a "9/11" Memorial at Donadea.
-The memorial was inspired by the memory of Sean Tallon, a young fire fighter, whose family had emigrated from Donadea.
+The memorial was inspired by the memory of Sean Tallon, a young fire fighter, whose family had emigrated from Donadea in the early 20th century.